mnelson4/printmyblog/readme.txt

 * **Print your blog** to read offline.
 * **Create a paper backup** (book or printout) to read when your blog is taken offline.
 * **Create a PDF, ePub, or MOBI file** as a human-readable, portable backup.
 Send it to friends, store it in the cloud or a hard drive, or even archive it with a historical organization.
+* **Copy your entire Blog** for quick pasting into another program like Microsoft Word or Google Docs

 Why would visitors want to print my blog?